 Visit a Vet

 If your at-home test shows your German Shepherd as being overweight, take your pet to the vet.
 Ultimately, your veterinarian will determine if the German Shepherd is overweight, and they will help you come up with a game plan for targeting your dog’s health.

 If your vet determines that your German Shepherd is struggling with its weight, it’s important to put your German Shepherd on a weight loss plan immediately.
 Obesity will cause your fat German Shepherd to die quickly and experience more health issues along the way.
 So, you want to address the issue right on.

 Exercise is an important part of any dog’s plan to stay fit and healthy.
 German Shepherds are considered active dogs that need a lot of exercise.
 If your dog is not fairly active now, start integrating more exercise throughout the day and generally work in more hours as your dog’s endurance builds up.

 Ideally, German Shepherds need an hour and a half of exercise a day.
 Shoot for this goal and continue it once your dog reaches its ideal weight.
 Keep in mind that exercise can be fun for both you and the dog.

 Make sure not to force your German Shepherd to do too much at one time.
 Because overweight dogs are at more risk for heart issues and joint pain, overworking an overweight German Shepherd can result in a lot of pain for the dog.

 Because German Shepherds are such active dogs, they are less prone to obesity than other breeds, but they can easily become obese if they are less active than they ought to be or are fed too many treats.
-Because obesity and overweightness can lead to serious health conditions, it’s important to nick the extra weight in the bud.
+Because obesity and being overweight can lead to serious health conditions, it’s important to nip the extra weight in the bud.